mohaidr/LPS/readme.md

 ### Run Test
 `Command: lps run [options]`

+This command is used to execute a test plan that has been previously created and configured.
+It requires the test name as a parameter to identify which test to run.
+This is the command that actually starts the load, performance, or stress test, generating and sending the traffic as per the defined test plan parameters.

     Test Name (-tn, --testname <testname>): Required.
 Identifies the test to be executed.
     Help (-?, -h): Shows help and options available for the command.

 ### Configure Logger
 `Command: lps logger [options]`

+This command configures logging options for the LPS tool.
+It allows you to specify where log files should be saved, whether logs should be output to the console, the level of detail in the logs, and other logging preferences.
+Proper logging is crucial for analyzing the results and behavior of tests.

     Log File Path (-lfp, --logFilePath <logFilePath>): Specifies the file path for logging output.
     Console Logging (-ecl, --enableConsoleLogging): Enables or disables logging to the console.